 How to Grow Red Hot Poker Plants

-Red hot poker plants can be purchased from nurseries as young plants.
+Red hot poker plant can be purchased from nurseries as young plants.
 After hardening off you can plant them out, either into flower beds or containers.

 Alternatively, you can grow the plants from seed.
 Seed growing may require more time and space but it gives you access to a wider range of varieties.
 It is also more affordable, particularly if you want a large number of plants.